According to Packaging Digest, as much as 11% of shipments arriving at a distribution center have some level of case damage.

 What Are Concealed Damage Freight Claims?

-Tips to Prevent Concealed Damage Freight Claims
+3 Tips to Prevent Concealed Damage Claims

 1. Inspect Shipments Thoroughly

 For reasons we’ve already covered, you are much more likely to be reimbursed if you note damages before you sign a delivery receipt.
 This makes it essential to inspect shipments to the best of your ability before signing them.
-During this inspection, be sure to look for signs of damage, such as:

 - Rips in the shipment’s packaging.